 I just can’t get a break

-First, the disclaimer: any similarities to any conversations you and I had or to any e-mails you and I may have exchanged are purely coicidental.
+Any similarities to any conversations you and I had or to any emails you and I may have exchanged are purely coincidental.

-Third, the issue: It confuses me that, in this society, the labels “workaholic” and “overachiever” are supposed to be compliments.
+It confuses me that, in this society, the labels “workaholic” and “overachiever” are supposed to be compliments.
 Everyone – especially moms – wears busyness as a badge of honor.
-Busy is a status that many of us aspire to.
+Busy is a status that many of us aspire.